vatai/vatai.github.io/_pages/publications.md

 kernels](https://dl.acm.org/doi/10.1145/3368474.3368494), In
-Proceedings of the *International Conference on High Performance Computing in Asia-Pacific Region* (HPCAsia2020), Association for Computing Machinery, New York, NY, USA, 102–113.
+Proceedings of the *International Conference on High Performance Computing in Asia-Pacific Region* (HPCAsia2020), Association for Computing Machinery, New York, NY, USA, 102–113. ([local copy](assets/pdfs/vatai2020dmpk.pdf) in case you can't access the ACM version)

 Gábor Farkas, Gábor E. Gévay, Antal Járai, Emil Vatai; [The largest known Cunningham chain of length 3 of the first